andreasbm/weightless/README.md

 <p align="center">
   <b>High-quality Web Components</b></br>
   <sub>Web Components built to be used.
-They are lightweight, have a simple API and are easy to extend and compose.<sub>
+They are lightweight, have a simple API and are easy to extend and compose.
+Go here to see a demo <a href="http://elem.dev">http://elem.dev</a>.<sub>
 </p>

 <br />